astronomer/docs/astro/executors-overview.md

 :::tip

-If only some of your tasks need an isolated execution environment, consider using the [KubernetesPodOperator](kubernetespodoperator.md) with the Celery executor.
+The Kubernetes executor is primarily used for resource optimization.
+If you want more control over the environment and dependencies that your tasks run with, consider using the [KubernetesPodOperator](kubernetespodoperator.md) with either the Celery executor or Kubernetes executor.

 :::